ryanhaygarth/lw3010ec-control/README.md

 ```
 You can then write to the power supply using these functions.
 ```
-writeVoltage(ctx, 1400, maxVoltage) // set the voltage to 14V
+writeVoltage(ctx, 1400); // set the voltage to 14V
-writeCurrent(ctx, 1000, maxCurrent) // set the current limit to 10A
+writeCurrent(ctx, 1000); // set the current limit to 10A
-writeOutput(ctx, true) // turn the output on
+writeOutput(ctx, true); // turn the output on
 ```
 Read [demos/template.c](https://github.com/ryanhaygarth/lw3010ec-control/blob/main/demos/template.c) to see how to make sure disconnect() is called when the program is exited with SIGINT (for example if the program runs in a loop, etc.)